 Growing Together is a small Manchester charity which runs therapeutic horticulture sessions for refugees and people seeking asylum.
 The project is based on a community allotment run on vegan organic principles.

-The 4% fund on the other hand has an international focus, and aims to support projects addressing the impacts of unfair world trade, poverty, and unsustainable agriculture.
-We support initiatives creating and promoting sustainable livelihoods, and prioritise small to medium-scale organisations, particularly those that are ‘bottom-up’ – i.e. led by the communities in which they operate.
+Unicorn’s 4% fund: In solidarity with communities around the world who share our hope for a more just and sustainable world.
+This fund focuses on the Global South, and supports projects addressing poverty and the inequitable impacts of world trade, extractive industries and unsustainable agriculture.
+We prioritise small to medium-scale organisations, particularly those that are ‘bottom-up’ – i.e. led by the communities in which they operate.
 Increasingly, we are developing long-term links with these projects, here are a few…

 SOIL FOR LIFE